 The Sustainable City

 It is the most modern and latest type of project located in Dubailand.
 It is also a car-free zone and a huge enough project to sustain 2,700 residents in more than 500 villas around 5 different clusters.
-The villas consist of insulated panel systems which offer a number of sustainability benefits.
+The villas consist of insulated panel systems that offer a number of sustainability benefits.
 Moreover, they also come with a solar rooftop that also displays saving in resident’s monthly bills.
 The house also shows heat-reflective paint and glass with superior efficiency of faucets and fixtures in the building.

-The design is also very environmentally-friendly and thus decrease the consumption of HVAC which results in minimal utility bills.
+The design is also very environmentally-friendly and thus decreases the consumption of HVAC which results in minimal utility bills.
 Every urban plaza also consists of a “Barjeel wind tower” which adds to the luxury and rejuvenation of the residents.
-There are a number of biodomes with around 2,5000 trees which are planted on all the borders of the project to promote freshness and health in the surroundings.
+There are a number of biodomes with around 2,5000 trees that are planted on all the borders of the project to promote freshness and health in the surroundings.